 During each thirty minute episode, one person goes on 5 first blind dates.
 All the dates throughout the six episode season are broken up into three parts: Drinks, Dinner, and After Hours.
 Conversation is the main item on the menu.
 There aren’t rounds of miniature golf or a movie screen to distract from awkward moments or lacklustre chemistry.

 If you watched Next on MTV in the early aughts, the concept is familiar.
 However, where Next was over the top and included a rule where the main dater could shout out “next” when they wanted a date to end, Dating Around unfolds more realistically.
 It feels like watching contemplative vignettes instead of highly produced scenes.

 “It feels like watching contemplative vignettes instead of highly produced scenes.”

 What helps with Dating Around’s sincerity is how it embraces its limited scope (i.e., a 30 minute Netflix reality show).
 It has found more quiet experiences to capture within that frame, making sensationalization or melodrama unnecessary.

-That is, similar to how people tend not to learn all the deep, important things about someone on a first date, this reality show only provides a glimpse into who participants are.
+That is, similar to how people tend not to learn all the deep, important things about someone on a first date, this reality show only provides a glimpse in to who participants are.
 The scripted conversations and talking points are not annoyingly contrived or boring because they are relatable.
-Who among us hasn’t Googled “first date topics” and recycled jokes and quirky anecdotes for different dates?
+Who among us hasn’t Googled “first date topics” and recycled jokes and quirky anecdotes for different people?